 |Farmers||Car must be newer than 2 years old and have fewer than 24,000 miles|

 |Liberty Mutual||Car must be less than 1 year old and have fewer than 15,000 miles.
 Older cars are eligible for "better car replacement," which provides a car 1 year newer with 15,000 fewer miles than yours had pre-accident.|

 |Nationwide (through Allied)||Car must be newer than 3 years old|

-Gap insurance is a more commonly available alternative to new-car replacement.
-It's offered by Geico, Progressive, State Farm and USAA, none of which provide new-car replacement insurance.
-You can learn more about the price of Gap insurance in our article about the average cost of gap insurance.
+Gap insurance is a more commonly available alternative to new car replacement.
+It's offered by Geico, Progressive and State Farm, none of which provide new car replacement insurance.

 If you are buying a new car and your insurance company doesn't offer new car replacement insurance, you might consider adding gap coverage instead if you want to stay with your current insurer.